 The Islands Trust Area is nestled within the larger Salish Sea ecosystem.
 The Trust Area's waters support one of the most productive marine ecosystems in the world and are home to an extraordinary diversity of marine life, including 18 provincially listed marine species at risk.
 Near the shore are diverse species of seagrasses and kelp that provide shelter and food sources to the tiny forage fish who provide a foundation to the marine foodweb.

-The Islands Trust Fund's Regional Conservation Plan prioritizes and plans for the protection of the best of the islands' natural spaces.
+The Islands Trust Conservancy's Regional Conservation Plan prioritizes and plans for the protection of the best of the islands' natural spaces.
 Visit their site to see what percentage of land in your local trust area/island municipality is protected and to learn how to help protect the natural wonders of this special region.